The Wedding Industry Awards 2026

 “Felicity made my dream dress, and I didn’t even know exactly what I wanted.
 From initial discussion and photos she sourced the perfect statement fabric and designed and made the perfect fit dress and outfit.
 She took my ideas and brought them to life – and made something perfectly me!” – Sarah Smith

-Felicity was an absolute dream to work with.
+” Felicity was an absolute dream to work with.
 She made me feel so confident in her work and how my dress would turn out after the alterations.
 As a queer couple, she made us both feel seen and heard and we were even wanting to get her to make my partners suit because of how welcoming, inclusive and kind she was throughout.
-I will 100% choose to work with her again for any and all alterations I could need.
+I will 100% choose to work with her again for any and all alterations I could need.”

 Becoming a Regional finalist

 I was very excited to discover I had got through the first round in both categories and had become a regional finalist.
 I was fortunate enough to meet one of the judges at the national award ceremony who shared with us more of the behind the scenes process in choosing the finalists and winners.
 It is very thorough!
 Even becoming a regional finalist is no mean-feat.
 In fact only about 50% of nominees reach this stage.
-The survey scores re averaged for each category, across the whole country and then only the top half are named finalists!
-This does mean that even if you the only nominee in your region there is not guarantee you will become a finalist.
+The survey scores are averaged for each category across the whole country and then only the top half are named finalists!
+This does mean that even if you the only nominee in your region there is no guarantee you will become a finalist.
 I was very pleased to learn this as it made me feel I really deserved my place at the award ceremony for both categories.

 Winning the award – the final result!